Student Conduct Hearing Process

 - Upon arrival, the student conduct officer will request your student I.D.

 - The student conduct officer will then ask you if you understand why you have been invited to a hearing.

 - You will be given a Philosophy of Discipline and Student Rights to read.

 - The documented incident report will be read in its entirety.
 You may then ask questions, dispute the facts, add comments for clarification, or remain silent.
 Your cooperation is greatly appreciated and it is better to be honest than to risk further violation of the honesty policy.

 - You will be notified of the findings in writing within ten business days after the hearing.
-The decision letter will explain the rationale for the decision of the judicial officer and will include a complete description of the sanctions and stipulations.
+The decision letter will explain the rationale for the decision of the student conduct officer and will include a complete description of the sanctions and stipulations.
 Information on the appeal process is also in this letter.

 Please review pages 106-109 of the Swataney for more detailed information on the hearing process.